 The RSTD measurement accuracy for all the measurements on the secondary component carrier shall be fulfilled according to the accuracy as specified in the sub-clause 9.1.12.

-A UE may reconfigure receiver bandwidth taking into account the SCell activation/deactivation status, and when making RSTD measurements on cells belonging to SCC with deactivated SCell.
-This may cause interruptions (packet drops) to a PCell when the PCell and the SCell belong to the adjacent or non-adjacent component carriers in the same frequency band or to different frequency bands.
+A UE may reconfigure receiver bandwidth taking into account an SCell activation/deactivation status, and when making RSTD measurements on cells belonging to an SCC with deactivated SCell.
+This may cause interruptions (packet drops) to the activated serving cell(s), including PCell and another activated SCell if configured, which belong to the adjacent or non-adjacent component carriers in the same frequency band or to different frequency bands as the SCell being activated/deactivate or the SCC where the UE makes RSTD measurements. .
 In this case:

-- the UE may cause interruption on the PCell due to the RSTD measurements of up to 0.5% of missed ACK/NACK, provided that the PRS periodicity, , is greater than or equal to 640 ms. When the PCell and the SCell belong to the same frequency band, each interruption shall not exceed 5 subframes.
-When the PCell and the SCell belong to different frequency bands, each interruption shall not exceed 1 subframe.
+- the UE may cause interruption on the activated serving cell(s) due to the RSTD measurements on cells belonging to an SCC with a deactivated SCell.
+The interruptions shall not exceed 0.5% of missed ACK/NACK, provided that the PRS periodicity, , is greater than or equal to 640 ms. When the activated serving cell(s) and the deactivated SCell belong to the same frequency band, each interruption shall not exceed 5 subframes.
+When the activated serving cell(s) and the SCell belong to different frequency bands, each interruption shall not exceed 1 subframe.
 No interruption is allowed when the PRS periodicity is below 640 ms.

-- if the UE is configured for RSTD measurements on cells belonging to SCC with deactivated SCell and also with a measCycleSCell for performing E-UTRA carrier aggregation measurements as defined in Section 8.3 on the same SCC as configured for the RSTD measurements, then the total allowed interruption on the PCell is the maximum of the interruption due to E-UTRA carrier aggregation measurements specified in Section 7.
-8 and the interruption due to the RSTD measurements on SCC.
+- if the UE is configured for RSTD measurements on cells belonging to an SCC with deactivated SCell and also with a measCycleSCell for performing E-UTRA carrier aggregation measurements as defined in Section 8.3 on the same SCC as configured for the RSTD measurements, then the total allowed interruption on the activated serving cell(s) is the maximum of the interruption due to E-UTRA carrier aggregation measurements specified in Section 7.
+8 and the interruption due to the RSTD measurements on the SCC.

 No interruptions while the On Duration timer is running shall be allowed when common DRX is used.